neoreddog/nf-swapi/README.md

-# Northflank StarWars Character fetcher.
+# Northflank StarWars Character fetcher

-A basic web app that uses the swapi.dev API to get information about Star Wars characters.
+A basic web app that uses the **`swapi.dev API`** to get information about Star Wars characters.

 Created as a demo app to showcase the Northflank platform